-It is a great privilege and honour to be able to welcome you to Clavis International Primary School for the 2021 academic year.
-The CIPS Family Handbook is designed to provide you with all the information you require to have a good understanding of the policies and procedures that impact students and their parents or guardians.
+It continues to be my privilege and honour to have you be a part of Clavis International Primary School.
+This CIPS Family Handbook is designed to provide you with all the information needed to have a good understanding of the policies and procedures that impact students and their parents or guardians.
 If you have questions, hopefully the answers can be found in the pages of this handbook.
 If not, depending on the question, your child's homeroom teacher, year level or subject team leader, administration staff, or the leadership team will be able to assist you.
-Fortnightly communications from the homeroom teacher (via Seesaw) and from the school (via the Clavis Chronicle newsletter) will keep you up to date on your child's learning and current affairs around our school.
+Communications are sent regularly from teachers (via Seesaw) and from the school (via email or the Clavis Chronicle newsletter).
+These are meant to keep you up to date on your child's learning and current affairs around our school.
 Be sure to check with the school website (www.clavis.mu) for monthly updates on the canteen menu and curriculum documents.

-Clavis is a special school, not just because of its beautiful location and meaningful IB programme, but rather also because of the people that bring our school to life.
-Now going into my second full year at Clavis, I can say that it is the community that makes Clavis the caring, inclusive, and welcoming community that it is.
-They create the learning environment and opportunities for each student to flourish and develop in their own ways.
-Clavis is a place I am proud to work at.
+Clavis is a special school, not just because of its beautiful location and meaningful IB programme, but more importantly because of the people that bring our school to life.
+After these first few years of being a part of this school, I can say that it is the community that makes Clavis the caring, inclusive, and welcoming community that it is.
+These people create the engaging learning environment and meaningful opportunities for each student to flourish and develop in their own ways.
+Clavis is a place I am proud to work at and feel privileged to be a part of.